pointim/point/README.md

 https://point.local/
 ```

-All users and XMPP bothave password `123`.
+All users and XMPP botave password `123`.